A retreat is a stepping back (not running away) for the purpose of going deeper within.

 This also applies to retreats, people often say "One day I'll do a retreat" or "I've often thought about doing a retreat."

-Well 2023 is a good year for it.
+Well this is a good year for it.

 An experiential time:

-After sunset comes an opening exercise meeting the people you will share this space with over the weekend and each work out your personal focus for this time.
+After sunset comes an opening exercise, meeting the people you will share this space with over the weekend and each work out your personal focus for this time.
 Good news, there is no right or wrong answer to this quest, actually you can’t get it wrong.

 Begin a time of silence with supper under the stars.